 Our goal at Bubble is to erase the distinction between software use and software creation.

-Good software, when used, is:
+Right now, good software, when used, is:

 - Helpful.
 It empathizes with the users’ point of view, understands what they want, and lets them do it with as little effort as possible.
 My email provider, GMail, tries to figure out what mail I actually want to read.
 It marks things as spam for me, it guesses which mail is important, and it lets me hide emails I don’t want to see without making me delete them.